 While gambling may seem unsociable to some, it is undeniably a core element of Australian sport, and indeed maintains the financial viability of most sports.

-Furthermore, the evidence that in-play online betting increases the likelihood of problem gambling just isn't there.
-According to Betfair, as they noted in their submission to government: ‘For many punters, this type of betting is crucial for hedging bets to minimise their exposure or enable a guaranteed return from an event.'
+Furthermore, the evidence that in-play online betting increases the likelihood of problem gambling just isn’t there.
+According to Betfair, as they noted in their submission to government ‘For many punters, this type of betting is crucial for hedging bets to minimise their exposure or able a guaranteed return from an event.’

-Pubs have closed.
-Young people have lost jobs.
-Sydney has lost its character.
-These things happen when a decision is made as a result of moral panic and media campaigns with little empirical foundation.
-Ordinary Australians are prevented from going out for a drink-punished for the actions of a small minority as a result of a social licence having been lost.
+Pubs closed.
+Young people have lost their jobs.
+And Sydney lost its character.
+That’s what happens when a decision is made as a result of moral panic and media campaigns with little empirical foundation.
+Ordinary Australians are prevented from going out for a drink—punished for the actions of a small minority as a result of a social license having been lost.

 Common sense and due diligence must be at the forefront when considering these types of public policy issues.
 Otherwise these creeping victories of nanny statists will only embolden activists to target other freedoms that many enjoy.